DevHyperCoder/dipse/README.md

 - Works if you are inside a child directory
 - Global config file

+## Options

+`-f`: Specify which config file to use

+## Subcommands

+- `list`: Lists all the aliases for current dir.
+Accepts the `-f` option.
+- `edit`: Edit the config file for current dir.
+If `-f` is provided, it will edit that instead.
+Uses your `$EDITOR` variable, please set it before you run this command

 ## Configuration

 Each project can have its own `.d.toml` file.